ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_xs_sorter/readme.md

 # Future plans

-1. Consider reasonable exception handling without stifling exceptions.
+- [ ] Consider reasonable exception handling without stifling exceptions.
-2. Lint the code.
-(Weekend of 11/17)
+- [ ] Lint the code.
+(Weekend of 11/24)
-3. Other list of xs sorter classes are here, and I'd like to make my list_of_xs_sorter class more svelte using a design pattern
+- [ ] Make the list_of_xs_sorter class more svelte using a design pattern.
+- [ ] Move demo usage code to one file and out of my list_of_xs_sorter class file.

 ## Getting Started